mattermost/docs/source/install/ee-prod-rhel-7.rst

 4. Verify NGINX is running

    -  ``curl http://10.10.10.3``
-   -  You should see a *Welcome to NGINX!* page
+   -  You should see a *Welcome to nginx!* page

 5. Map a FQDN (fully qualified domain name) like **mattermost.example.com** to point to the NGINX server.